-For a large publisher, the digitisation of the publishing industry progressed much faster than anticipated.
-At one point it found that the value of its obsolete inventory equalled nearly 5 percent of sales.
+For a large publisher, the digitization of the publishing industry progressed much faster than anticipated.
+At one point it found that the value of its obsolete inventory equaled nearly 5 percent of sales.
 What started as a demand forecasting process redesign became a technology-enabled business process improvement that saved millions and vastly improved the company’s competitive stance.

 Most business leaders have heard the pervasive, catch-all phrase “enabling business processes through technology.”
-Although digitisation dominates business-process improvement discussions across many organisations, the finance and accounting functions do not typically reside at the forefront of digital transformations—but they can and should.
+Although digitization dominates business-process improvement discussions across many organizations, the finance and accounting functions do not typically reside at the forefront of digital transformations—but they can and should.

 A US-based textbook publisher had mapped out preliminary steps for how it might deliver digital versions of its products, as it expected school districts to gradually move to e-readers.
 What they expected to be years away, however, happened much more quickly: In 2009, the Florida state legislature passed a law mandating the use of digital textbooks and web-based instructional materials to contain education costs.
 Other states and municipalities soon followed suit.

 This type of legislation proved to be problematic for publishers, for whom accurate demand forecasting is critical.
 Generally, textbook publishers have short lead times on very large orders.
 It’s common for school districts to commit in May to the books they need for the school year starting in August, leaving about a two-month window to provide the product to customers.
 Publishers can’t possibly manufacture all of their inventory in the course of two months, so they place bets on what they think customers will want and cross their fingers that they’re right.
 The rapid shift toward demand for digital textbooks eased some of these supply chain pressures but also rendered its existing demand-forecast model obsolete, in short order.